monsonite/Gigatron-CAD/README.md

 The diode matrix in the control unit now uses SOT-23 dual common anode diodes to reduce space

-The 100nF capacitors have been set to 0603 - again to reduce space

 Eagle CAD allows all of the major IC packages to be easily converted to the SMT equivalent

 - if you want to do a very compact Gigatron using 74F series SMT packages